Jackson JSON Request and Response Mapping in Spring Boot

 Format Date and DateTime properties in JSON Response

-Date and DateTime fields in Java Object, are converted into numeric timestamp by default during JSON serialization.
+are converted into numeric timestamps by default during JSON serialization.

 spring.jackson.serialization.WRITE_DATES_AS_TIMESTAMPS = true (default)